4minitz/4minitz/README.md

 * Full privacy: Host your own server - it's easy!

 **Important: 4Minitz is currently WIP and not yet ready for mission critical usage.
-Nevertheless, quite a few featrues are working stable already and you can head over to our [4Minitz Demo Server](https://www.4minitz.de) and and play around or install the current version on your own server (see below)**
+Nevertheless, quite a few features are working stable already and you can head over to our [4Minitz Demo Server](https://www.4minitz.de) and and play around or install the current version on your own server (see below)**